PeterDHenry/amplience-poc-actions/README.md

 - **This triggers a test *and* release in CI**
 - Force push branch changes to master
 - **This triggers a test *and* release in CI**

+A develop branch was created from main.
+A release branch is created from develop.
+Feature branches are created from develop.
+When a feature is complete it is merged into the develop branch.
+When the release branch is done it is merged into develop.